skx/overseer/README.md

 **NOTE**: The `input` field will be updated to mask any password options which have been submitted with the tests.

-Included in this repository are two simple "[bridges](bridges/)", which poll results and forward the alerts to more useful systems:
+As mentioned this repository contains two simple "[bridges](bridges/)", which poll the results from Redis, and forward them to more useful systems:

 * `irc-bridge.go`
   * This posts test-failures to an IRC channel.